Skip to content

 ESR 17 – Political Narratives and EU Legitimization: Between Unity and Dissensus

-Adalgisa is a Marie Skłodowska Curie Fellow at the Université libre de Bruxelles.
-Her research interests are European agri-food policies, relevant funding schemes and local knowledge management.
+Adalgisa is a Marie Skłodowska Curie Fellow at the Université libre de Bruxelles and LUISS Guido Carli University.
+Her research focuses on European narratives for legitimization in the agri-food sector.

 The political narrative of Food Sovereignty: an instrument for European legitimation